 Things to do

-The first thing that anyone will notice when getting to the main square, is the Cathedral which is the 3rd largest in the worlds which contains the tomb of Christopher Colombus.
+The first thing that anyone will notice when getting to the main square, is the Cathedral which is the 3rd largest in the world and contains the tomb of Christopher Colombus.
 I didn’t have the time to go inside but I have to admit that the Cathedral is amazing both day and night.
 It’s the 3rd largest cathedral in the world and the minaret on top is called the Giralda.

 Alcazares Palace is a royal building near the Cathedral.
 It’s the older royal palace in Europe where the king and queen of Spain stay there when they visit the city.
 I was lucky to have some free time in the afternoon to visit the place.
-Before you enter, you have to go through various security checks, like at the airport so they make sure its fine let you in.
+Before you enter, you have to go through various security checks, like at the airport so they make sure it’s fine to let you in.

-The gardens are huge, you can almost get lost – i did.
-There are many fountains, ponds, flowers and nice plant structures.
+The gardens are huge, you can almost get lost – I did.
+There are many fountains, ponds, flowers, and nice plant structures.
 If you’d like to go the, I would advise you to spend 2-3 hours since it’s big and there are many palaces together and there are some that you would like to examine in detail.

 Plaza de Espana is one of the top attractions which is an open space opposite the Maria Luisa park.
-The square is decorated with ceramic tiles, bridges and fountains.
-Again, for the limited time I had during the afternoon I really enjoyed a walk around Plaza de Espana and the park near it.
+The square is decorated with ceramic tiles, bridges, and fountains.
+Again, for the limited time I had during the afternoon, I really enjoyed a walk around Plaza de Espana and the park near it.